Bill May Help Bring Driverless Delivery To W.Va.

 The speed restrictions are 12.5 mph on sidewalks and 20 mph on the side of the road.
 These personal delivery devices basically have the same rights and right-of-way as a pedestrian or a bicycle.

-The Nuro is designed for delivery, anything from that pizza for the big ball game to grandma’s medications from the pharmacy.
+The Roxo is designed for delivery, anything from that pizza for the big ball game to grandma’s medications from the pharmacy.

 “This is primarily for suburban and urban areas,” Pauchnik said.
 “But who knows, I mean, the sky's the limit here.
 It may not be able to right now go down the holler.
 But it will be delivering goods to those metro spots in the state.”

-Riley’s bill passed 87-8 in the House and is now in the Senate Economic Development Committee.
-The Mountain State may be on the shortlist for driverless delivery – right to your door.
+Riley’s bill passed 87-8 in the House and is now out of the Senate Economic Development Committee and heading to the Senate floor.
+Riley says with such a great West Virginia reception, the Mountain State may be on the shortlist for driverless delivery – right to your door.